WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - it will basically **keep concurrently X clones of execution environments ready** thus making cold starts obsolete (unless you make more requests than you have provisioned for).

-- can be **autoscalled by using Application AutoScaling**.
+- can be **auto-scaled by using Application AutoScaling**.
 Do not mistake this with auto scaling groups.

 - Do not confuse this with **reserved capacity**.
 Here we are **provisioning workers**, in the other case we are **reserving the amount of time a lambda can be invoked**